bitcoin/bitcoin/doc/developer-notes.md

 `-fsanitize=` options in your compiler.
 These sanitizers have runtime overhead, so they are most useful when testing changes or producing debugging builds.

+Please note that compiling with libc++ is recommended for the ThreadSanitizer.

 Some examples:

 ```bash